-Create Wiki Page button allows you to create and add wiki pages.
+The Create Wiki Page button allows you to create and add further wiki pages.

 ‘Participation and Marking’ button – Each user’s contributions to the Wiki are represented by Words Modified and Page Saves.
 If the wiki is markable, the participant can be marked by clicking his or her name.
 Video Tutorial

 You can view participation summary for other members by selecting their name from the ‘View Contribution’ list.

 ‘Show All Members’ button under ‘View Contribution’ allows you to view members who have not contributed, you can toggle this button to ‘Hide Members without Contributions’.

 On selecting a user, you can further view their contribution in more detail as illustrated below:

 Click OK to take you back to the Wiki front page

 By reviewing participation, you can access student contributions to a wiki by total pages saved and by total lines modified.
 You can also see change history for any page and compare versions of the pages.

 1. Click the View Participation button for a wiki.